d365collaborative/d365fo.integrations/docs/Invoke-D365RestEndpoint.md

 ```

 ### -URL
-URL / URI for the D365FO environment you want to access through OData
+URL / URI for the D365FO environment you want to access through REST endpoint

 ```yaml
 Type: String